How Apple Watch helped fix my toxic level of stress

 With that, I've been able to increase my daily HRV averages from the mid-20s to the low-50s.
 That's still not outstanding, but it's much more normal and it continues to improve.
 The whole process has also trained me to understand my body better.
 I now realize when certain signals in my body -- that I would have previously ignored -- are sending up red flags to tell me I need to take moment to breath a little and reorient my thoughts.
 It's been a solid quality-of-life upgrade.

-Discuss: How Apple Watch revealed my toxic stress level, and helped me fix it
+Discuss: Apple Watch uncovered my toxic stress level, and helped me fix it

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.